its-me-lenny/chat-app/README.md

 - Mobile responsiveness behavior and WCAG implementation.
 Implemented some mobile responsiveness behavior on some of the components but this needs more work.

-- Adding the video call functionality and sending other file types.
+- Adding the video call functionality and sending of other file types.

 <br>